ayyucekizrak/Mechanistic-Interpretability/README.md

-# Mechanistic-Interpretability
 This project, developed by [Merve Ayyüce Kızrak](https://www.linkedin.com/in/merve-ayyuce-kizrak/) as part of the AI Alignment Course - AI Safety Fundamentals powered by BlueDot Impact, leverages a range of advanced resources to explore key concepts in mechanistic interpretability in transformers.

-Here is blog post of the project: [Mechanistic Interpretability in Action: Understanding Induction Heads and QK Circuits in Transformers](https://medium.com/)
+**Here is the blog post of the project: [Mechanistic Interpretability in Action: Understanding Induction Heads and QK Circuits in Transformers](https://medium.com/)**

+---

 # Mechanistic Interpretability in Action: Understanding Induction Heads and QK Circuits in Transformers